solofurypool-code/solofury-public-docs/README.md

 - ✅ **99% direct-to-wallet payout** via coinbase transaction
 - ✅ **No registration, no custody, no KYC** — your wallet address is your account
 - ✅ **9 global stratum regions** — sub-50ms latency from most populated regions worldwide
+- ✅ **Stratum V2 in production on BTC** — encrypted end-to-end, coinbase verifiable from your own miner
 - ✅ **In development since 2024, publicly launched January 2026** — production-tested, transparent operator

 ### Why multi-coin matters